 You might think that additional window panes might limit your style options.
-This is not the case, as double, triple, and single pane windows alike are available in a wide array of styles, shapes, and sizes.
-Most options can even be custom designed to match the architectural design of your home.
-This is beneficial for those who are looking for ways to improve the curb appeal and market value of their home.
-Regardless if your home is of modern, traditional, or contemporary design, you will be able to find double or triple pane windows to match the look of your home.
+This is not the case, as double-pane, triple-pane and single-pane windows are available in many styles, shapes, and sizes.
+Most options can even be custom-designed to match the architectural design of your home.
+This is beneficial for those looking for ways to improve their home’s curb appeal and market value.
+Regardless of whether your home is of modern, traditional, or contemporary design, you will be able to find double or triple-pane windows to match the look of your home.

 Enhanced Insulation Properties

-The addition of one or two window panes makes double or triple pane windows way more energy efficient than single pane windows.
-The additional panes of glass, along with the inert gas fill between the panes, help lower the transference of heat and cold via the window pane.
+The addition of one or two window panes makes double or triple-pane windows way more energy-efficient than single-pane windows.
+The additional glass panes and the inert gas fill between the panes help lower the transference of heat and cold via the window pane.
 Moreover, these gases help prevent frost and other forms of condensation from forming on your windows.

 Besides, you can opt for Low-E (Low Emissivity coating) to add to their energy efficiency.
 Both Low-E coatings and inert gases will help keep your home at a cozy temperature, regardless of the weather outside.
 You will notice that you won’t have to rely on your heating or cooling systems as much as you did in the past.
 This can add up to a great deal of savings on your monthly energy costs.